tmaiello/herptest/README.md

 This package includes five primary tools:

-- `herptest.toolbox`, which contains standardized / cross-platform function calls (currently only library loading)
+- `pengtest.toolbox`, which contains standardized / cross-platform function calls (currently only library loading)
 - `elma`, a command line tool to extract student submissions: (E)xtract (LM)S (A)rchive.
 Support is limited to Canvas.
-- `herp`, a command line tool to run a project test suite as specified by the user.
+- `peng`, a command line tool to run a project test suite as specified by the user.
 - `peng-gui`, a graphical interface built on top of the other command-line tools in this package.
 - `csv-upload`, a CLI tool to automatically push a well formatted CSV of student grades and comments to a specified assignment.

-## HerpTest Toolbox (`herptest.toolbox`)
+## PengTest Toolbox (`pengtest.toolbox`)

 The toolbox includes the following helper functions, intended to be cross-platform: